rmcanany/SolidEdgeHousekeeper/README.md

 (Change your nickname by clicking your profile picture, then `My Profile`, then `Edit`).

+## HELPING

-If you want to help out on Housekeeper, the easiest way may be to become a beta tester.
+If you want to help out on Housekeeper, sign up as a beta tester!
+It's nothing more than doing your own workflow on your own files and letting me know if you run into problems.
+It isn't a lot of work and it makes the program better for you and everyone else.

 If you know .NET, or want to learn, there's more to do!
 To get started on GitHub collaboration, head over to [**ToyProject**](https://github.com/rmcanany/ToyProject).
 There are instructions and links to get you up to speed.